haoliangwu/vscode-poshi/README.md

 To use Symbol just use (Ctrl + Shift + O or Cmd + Shift + O) to trigger Command Pallete and type the Symbol key, then focus will move to that command block.

-To use Hover just hover the mouse on Key(eg: locator key), then the info panel will diaplay and show the infomation about the KEY.
+To use Hover just hover the mouse on KEY(eg: locator key), then the info panel will diaplay and show the infomation about the KEY.

 ### Reference Provider
 * Definition(In Progress)